cellularegg/uas-soe-r-ss-2025/docs/XGBOOST.md

 **Significantly Outperforms Baseline (County Assessments):**

 * The most compelling evidence is its performance relative to the existing `Tax_Summary_Taxable_Value`.
 We calculated an "assessment MAPE" of around **113.7%**.
-The fact that your model's 8.7% MAPE is drastically lower demonstrates its superior ability to reflect market realities compared to the assessments.
+The fact that our model's 8.7% MAPE is drastically lower demonstrates its superior ability to reflect market realities compared to the assessments.

 **Good Generalization and Robustness:**